petitmi/petitmi.github.io/content/posts/20230830-back-and-leave/index.md

 我轻轻走开

 At the moment my soul returns after I die\
-I will choose the City Wall of Xi'an\
+I will choose the Xi'an City Wall\
 My solitary spirit\
 won't seek companionship again\
 Bid farewell to each of you\